Droid021/netflix-clone/README.md

 ## Netflix Clone using react

-Building a Netflix clone using react js and hosting on netlify
+Building a Netflix clone using react js and hosted on netlify

 <img src="screenshots/netflix.png" width="600">